zprevost/arduino/sketch/alarm/README.md

 # Arduino Alarm
-This is a simple alarm that beeps if anything gets within a certain distance of it.
+This is an alarm that plays music if someone gets too close.
+To reduce false detections, the alarm must detect a presence for at least half a second.

 ## Hardware